-Migration policy based on a male norm also reinforces gender norms and contributes to some of the risks of female migration by creating female dependency and denying official access to women-dominated fields of work (True 2012, Chuang 2006) In combination with a migration theory that is gender-neutral on the surface, but founded on the concept of a male (migrant) worker, gendered institutions in receiving countries, which are also based on a male norm, further affect migrant women’s wellbeing.
+Migration policy based on a male norm also reinforces gender norms and contributes to some of the risks of female migration by creating female dependency and denying official access to women-dominated fields of work (True 2012, Chuang 2006).
+In combination with a migration theory that is gender-neutral on the surface, but founded on the concept of a male (migrant) worker, gendered institutions in receiving countries, which are also based on a male norm, further affect migrant women’s wellbeing.
 The assumption of an independent male migrant and a dependent female migrant increases women’s vulnerability.
 The idea of the male breadwinner means that women’s legal status in a country is often tied to the status of their spouse, which creates a situation in which women are indeed dependent on their spouses and this dependency increases their vulnerability (Boyle and Halfacree 2002).
-For example, in many countries, if domestic violence occurs, women risk losing their residence rights if they decide to leave their spouses or are forced to stay with the abuser (True 2012, 60).
+For example, in many countries, if domestic violence occurs, women risk losing their residence rights if they decide to leave their spouses, or are forced to stay with the abuser (True 2012, 60).

 Discrimination in Immigration Policy